vihankarnik/crypto-matrix/README.md

 * Run `run.sh` again with a bootstrap port to start another peer instance that will communicate with the given port to gain information about the blockchain:

 ### Usage
+* Upon running the program, you will be presented with a simple web-based user interface in your browser.
+This UI allows you to:
+    * Create new assets by entering an asset ID, owner, and optional metadata.
+    * Transfer assets between parties by specifying the asset ID, current owner, new owner, and any notes.
+    * View the blockchain ledger, including all blocks, their hashes, and the transactions they contain.
+    * See the current world state, showing which assets are owned by whom.
+* You can run multiple nodes by starting the program on different ports.
+Each node will automatically connect to the network (if you provide a bootstrap peer) and synchronize its blockchain data.
+* No command-line interaction is required after startup—everything can be done through the web UI.